 Unranked Syracuse hands No. 7 North Carolina its 3rd loss in 5 games

-Syracuse caught fire from the field on Tuesday to stun 7th-ranked North Carolina, 86-79.
+Syracuse caught fire from the field on Tuesday to stun No. 7th-ranked North Carolina, 86-79.

 The win for the Orange was their first over a top-10 team since beating Zion Williamson's Duke team in 2019.
-The loss for North Carolina was its third in five games as its tumbled from a likely No. 1 seed to potentially falling out of the top 10 in the polls.
+The loss for North Carolina was its third in five games as it has tumbled from a likely No. 1 seed in the NCAA tournament to potentially falling out of the top 10 in the polls.

 When it was over, Syracuse fans stormed the JMA Dome court.